In-Vitro Fertilisation (IVF)

 - Medical review with Dr Andreadis

 - Nursing review by nurses: If necessary, review by a counselor, geneticist or scientist

 - Ovarian stimulation:

 - Daily Injection: to boost follicle (egg) development.
 There may be more than one type of injection.
 There are also different types of stimulation protocols

-- Ultrasounds and blood test: to monitor your response to treatment
+- Ultrasounds and blood test: to monitor the response to treatment

 - Trigger injection: to help the eggs mature prior to egg collection

 - Egg retrieval: removal of eggs from ovaries using a vaginal probe under ultrasound guidance.
 I perform all egg collections with an anaesthetic doctor present.
-The anaesthetist ensures you are provided with adequate medication to make you feel as comfortable as possible in a safe environment.
+The anaesthetist ensures patients are provided with adequate medication to be as comfortable as possible in a safe environment.

 - Sperm collection: occurs as soon as eggs are obtained